Ideas for a vegetarian Christmas menu based on the Emilia-Romagna’s PDO & PGI food and wine products.

 Mixed cheese plate

 A great classic that cannot miss, able to range between more or less seasoned flavors.
-You haver a wide choice among the DOP cheeses: from Fossa Cheese of Sogliano to Parmigiano-Reggiano, from Grana Padano to Squacquerone di Romagna.
+You haver a wide choice among the PDO cheeses: from Fossa Cheese of Sogliano to Parmigiano-Reggiano, from Grana Padano to Squacquerone di Romagna.

 If you want, you can accompany it with the Emilian honey from Castel San Pietro Terme, with the Romagna caramelized figs or with saba.